Archbishop

-In Christian denominations, an archbishop is a bishop of higher rank or office.
-In most cases, such as the Catholic Church, there are many archbishops who either have jurisdiction over an ecclesiastical province in addition to their own archdiocese (with some exceptions), or are otherwise granted a titular archbishopric.
-In others, such as the Lutheran Church of Sweden, the title is only borne by the leader of the denomination.
+In Christianity, an archbishop is a bishop of higher rank or office.
+In most cases, such as the Catholic Church, there are many archbishops who either have jurisdiction over an ecclesiastical province in addition to their own archdiocese, and some who hold non-metropolitan sees or are otherwise granted a titular archbishopric.
+In others, such as the Lutheran Church of Sweden, the title is borne by the leader of the denomination.

+The Archbishop of Uppsala is the primate of the Church of Sweden.
+The Church of Sweden was the only Lutheran church to keep the episcopal polity and apostolic succession intact.
+Here archbishop Martin Modéus is seen conversing in front of Uppsala Cathedral holding his crozier and wearing his mitre.

 Etymology

 The word archbishop (/ˌɑrtʃˈbɪʃəp/) comes via the Latin archiepiscopus.
 This in turn comes from the Greek αρχιεπίσκοπος, which has as components the etymons αρχι-, meaning 'chief', επί, 'over', and σκοπός, 'guardian, watcher'.

 Early history

 The earliest appearance of neither the title nor the role can be traced.
 The title of "metropolitan" was apparently well known by the 4th century, when there are references in the canons of the First Council of Nicæa of 325 and Council of Antioch of 341, though the term seems to be used generally for all higher ranks of bishop, including patriarchs.
 The term "archbishop" does not appear in the modern sense until the 6th century, although the role, above ordinary bishops but below patriarchs, seems to be established for metropolitans by the 5th century.